manosbatsis/corbeans/README.md

 Corbeans provides Corda support to Spring Boot applications.
 More details can be found in the docs, see https://manosbatsis.github.io/corbeans

-> Current version/docs is 0.19-SNAPSHOT, waiting for Corda 4.0 release.
+> Current version/docs is 0.19.
 For Corda 3.x, use version 0.18

 For feedback or support check out the issues or create a new one at https://github.com/manosbatsis/corbeans/issues